F5CodeGuru/asm241consolidated/module1/lab1/lab1.rst

   * Why or why not?

 #.
 Run the attack using a custom user-agent:
-  a.Ab -c 10 -n 10 -r -H “User-Agent: Agilitybot” http://10.1.10.145/
+  * Ab -c 10 -n 10 -r -H “User-Agent: Agilitybot” http://10.1.10.145/
-  b.Review the request logs to determine if the attack was mitigated c.Why did the attack succeed?
+  * Review the request logs to determine if the attack was mitigated
+  * Why did the attack succeed?

 #.
 Add a custom bot signature to your BotsLab profile
-  a.Go to Security > Options > DoS Protection > Bot Signatures List and click Create b.Name the signature Agilitybot and populate the following, then click Create
+  * Go to Security > Options > DoS Protection > Bot Signatures List and click Create Name the signature Agilitybot and populate the following, then click Create
       Category: DoS Tool
       Rule:  User-agent > contains > Agilitybot
       Risk: Medium

 #.
 Rerun the attack from step 4 and review the request logs.
-  a.Was the attack mitigated?
+  * Was the attack mitigated?